Background Check State Law

 This law also does not allow applicable employers to withdraw their employment offer or not offer a job because of an arrest or non-conviction.
 See the law for more information.

 Under the Clean Slate law court records for non-violent crimes are automatically sealed in certain situations.
-Civil misdemeanors are limited to 4 years after the final disposition for civil infractions, criminal misdemeanors are limited to 7 years, and and 10 years for felonies after the final disposition or release from jail.
+Civil misdemeanors are limited to four years after the final disposition for civil infractions, criminal misdemeanors are limited to seven years, and and 10 years for felonies after the final disposition or release from jail.
 See the law for more information.

 It’s important to note that the Fair Credit Reporting Act may preempt this Colorado’s law, and the Fair Credit Reporting Act allows reporting of criminal convictions indefinitely.